jo-wilkin/ethics-in-eds/README.md

 # Ethics in Environmental Data Science: A Toolkit For Graduates?

 *This toolkit has been created as part of the Environmental Data Science Summit hosted by the National Centre for Ecological Analysis and Synthesis in Santa Barbara, February 2023.
+We thank NCEAS and NSF for their support in the summit!*

 ### Why are we creating this toolkit?